India–Sri Lanka relations: Support during COVID-19 and Sri Lankan economic crisis

 In the face of the acute financial and economic crisis of Sri Lanka, India has extended help worth USD 3.8 billion to help Sri Lanka.
 In line with India's 'neighbourhood first' policy, this includes an agreement to supply 700 million USD worth of petroleum through a Line of credit.
 India's EXIM Bank and State Bank of India extended export credit facilities of 1.5 billion USD for the import of essential commodities.
 India also signed a 400 million USD agreement to help present Sri Lanka's Foreign exchange reserves.
 India also supplied 500 buses to the Sri Lankan Transport Department.

 During the COVID-19 pandemic, India sent 500,000 vaccines to Sri Lanka under grant assistance.
 India also sent 150 tonnes of oxygen to Sri Lanka to help combat the third wave of the pandemic.

 In July 2023, Sri Lankan President Ranil Wickremesinghe met with Prime Minister Narendra Modi in India where they outlined vision for an economic partnership to strengthen the maritime, air, energy, and interpersonal networks between them as well as to accelerate mutual cooperation in the tourism, power, trade, higher education, and skill development sectors.
 They said they would also work to connect their electricity grids and to examine the feasibility of building a petroleum pipeline and a land bridge.
 In addition, they said they would restart negotiations on a more expansive trade deal known as the Economic and Technological Trade Agreement.
 India has conveyed a resolute endorsement of Sri Lanka's debt restructuring proposal to the international lending institution, as Sri Lanka's debt to its immediate neighbor amounts to approximately $1 billion.

 In September 2023, Sri Lanka's foreign minister, Ali Sabry, backed India in its diplomatic feud with Canada, accusing Canada of being a "safe haven for terrorists" and suggesting Prime Minister Justin Trudeau was prone to making "outrageous and substantiated [sic] allegations".
 He also advised Trudeau to not interfere in the internal affairs of a sovereign country.

 Culture

-The two countries share near-identical racial and cultural ties.
+The two countries share strong racial and cultural ties.

-Sinhalese people who make up 75% of the total population descend in part from Northern Indian Indo-Aryan settlers who migrated the Island from 543 BCE to 243 BCE.
+Sinhalese people who make up 75% of the total population descend in part from Northern Indian Indo-Aryan settlers who migrated the Island from 543 BCE.
 Tamil people (included Indian Tamils and Sri Lankan Moors) who make up 26% of the total population belonging to the Dravidian group that migrated to the island from 300BC.